Kanghyunroe/victims_of_crimes/README.md

-# Analysis of Crime Victims by Type and Gender from 2014 to 2023
+# Who are Toronto’s Crime Victims?
+A Gender and Crime Type Analysis from 2014 to 2023

 ## Description

-This GitHub repository contains all files used to generate the paper *Analysis of Crime Victims by Type and Gender from 2014 to 2023*.
+This GitHub repository contains all files used to generate the paper *Who are Toronto’s Crime Victims?
+A Gender and Crime Type Analysis from 2014 to 2023*.

 Some of the R code used to create this work was adapted from Alexander (2023).